-Please click here for the 2017 Red Willow Badminton Club fall junior instruction program.
+Please click here for the 2019 February junior lesson program.

 Nothing is more important than the way you hold the racket.
 VOS – it means that you must form a V with your thumb and index finger and make certain the V points to your Opposite Shoulder when the racket is in the ready position (pointing at the net.)
 Beginners find the VOS grip very uncomfortable and believe they can hit better shots if they hold the racket like it was a hammer.
 However, it is virtually impossible to improve at the game until you learn to play with the VOS grip!
 Use it on all shots.

 All strokes should be hit with your weight on the racket leg (right leg for right-handed players; left leg for left-handers) at the point of contact.
 Learn to transfer your weight from racket to non-racket leg after contact.
 Try to do this on all shots and you will find that you have better balance and can move on the court with much less effort.

 Forget about hitting hard shots when you are learning.
 Hold the racket loosely and hit only soft shots - no smashes until after you have learned how to stroke drops & clears.
 For underhand shots played near the net there is almost no backswing or follow-through.
 For overhead shots position the racket behind your head and stroke with a relaxed arm so the head of the racket will twist at the point of contact.
 It's called pronation on the forehand and supination on the backhand, and it’s done with the forearm--keeping the backswing and follow-through short.
 Use the same technique for sidearm strokes.
 For better balance always try to keep your free arm at shoulder height.